-Breast enlargement surgery, also mentioned as breast augmentation or boob job, is among the most commonly performed cosmetic procedures in the UK today.
+Breast enlargement surgery, also mentioned as breast augmentation, is among the most commonly performed cosmetic procedures in the UK today.
 Some women wish to increase the size of their breasts, others wish to reshape or correct the difference in size between their breasts.

 There are many options available for women who decide to have a breast augmentation and therefore it’s important to make an informed decision.

 As one of the leading London breast clinics, our primary goal is that you are happy with the end results so rest assured that we want you to have any of your questions answered so you can make a confident decision about the procedure.

 Read on to learn more about the details of the breast enlargement.

 The breast is made up of glandular breast tissue and fat with varying amounts of each depending on age, weight and body shape.
 Surrounding these is the envelope of skin which can vary in both thickness and tone.

 Lastly, the glandular ducts open onto the nipple which can vary greatly in its position in relation to the breast itself.

 The breast lies on the chest wall muscle that is called the pectoralis major which in itself can vary in size, shape and firmness.
 There is almost always a difference between the two breasts in an individual woman.